jakubekgranie/shatterwares.com/README.md

-# alergie
+# ShatterWares Project Hub

-See "about" for more information.
+See "about" for more information and see the news, we'll be there sometime soon.

+ShWPJH
+(C) J. Namyślak
+All rights reserved

+Alergie
+(C) J. Namyślak, J. Tataruch, M. Janiszewski
+All rights reserved

+Łokietek: Wladislaus, Dei gracia, Rex Polonie
-(C) J. Namyślak, J. Tataruch, M. Janiszewski, M. Opałka, O. Skiba.
+(C) J. Namyślak, J. Tataruch, M. Janiszewski
 All rights reserved